jrao/liferay-docs/develop/tutorials/articles/service-builder/13-json-web-services-invoker.markdown

         }
     }

-The code above calls our plugin's remote service.
+The code above calls the (fictitious) SupraSurf portlet's remote service.

 You can use variables to reference objects returned from service calls.
 Variable names must start with a dollar sign, `$`.
 In our previous example, the service